Manufacturing isn’t just for men. Women are enhancing the industry one female at a time.

 Hassane as the President of her own company, makes the decision to help with incredible projects.
 In 2012, Hurricane Sandy hit the entire eastern seaboard affecting 24 states with severe damage in New Jersey and New York.
 Hassane said, “The New York City Housing Authority currently has many federally funded Sandy recovery programs replacing the steel components damaged from the storm.”
 The opportunity to work on these federally funded Sandy recovery programs occurred when a contractor reached out the Hassane.
 She explains, “They notified us that the Housing Authority had several projects coming through the pipeline and we wanted to give him a proposal for the first project his company was awarded.”
 This also offered Hassane the opportunity to grow her business and expand their product line on a larger scale.
 “With many buildings in need of repair and upgrading, it was exact direction we wanted to take our business and make an impact in the public works sector,” said Hassane.
 With Hassane’s company purchasing the latest laser-cutting machinery, it made for faster lead times.
 Hassane further explains, “We could make a bigger difference in our lead times which would get people settled into their homes quicker.
 It’s incredible to have material my firm has produced becoming permanent structures to these buildings and slowly helping people get back their homes after such devastation.”

 Even without owning your own business or being a manager, you can still make an impact.
-Yet sometime it isn’t always easy, Skinner explains, “People think of machines as big, heavy and dirty.
+Yet sometime it isn’t always easy, Langendock explains, “People think of machines as big, heavy and dirty.
 And women don’t ‘get dirty.’
 It’s a mindset that is hard to overcome for other people.”
-Skinner doesn’t exactly know how she broke into this industry but she remembers a conversation with a General Manager of Customer Service at a previous job.
-Skinner explains, “He told me, I don’t think people will appreciate you as a service tech.
+Langendock doesn’t exactly know how she broke into this industry but she remembers a conversation with a General Manager of Customer Service at a previous job.
+Langendock explains, “He told me, I don’t think people will appreciate you as a service tech.
 Hearing that was devastating.
 I came out of school wanting to do technical work and field service work, and being told I wouldn’t be accepted is disheartening”.
-Even with the odds against her, Skinner has made her mark at Mazak Optonics.
+Even with the odds against her, Langendock has made her mark at Mazak Optonics.
 Michael Chase, Regional Service Supervisor, stated, “Rebekah is one of my most valuable engineers.
 Whenever I have an issue that cannot be figured out, she is the first and only person I would send.
 Without her I would be in a very tough spot.
 She is my rock star service engineer.
 In fact, she has a two-month long wait list for service from customers requesting her specifically.
 This speaks volumes about her skills and work ethic.”
-While Skinner is one of few women field service engineers, she shows how a career in technical field support is achievable and prosperous.
+While Langendock is one of few women field service engineers, she shows how a career in technical field support is achievable and prosperous.

 Paving the way for the future